adityabhattad2021/GSoC-2024/PROJECT_PROPOSAL.md

 #### Why not directly submit proofs from the client to the blockchain?
   1. Blockchain abstraction: If we send the proofs directly to the blockchain, it will require users to have a wallet and interact with the blockchain.
 This user experience will alienate many potential users who are not familiar with blockchain technology.
-  2. User anonymity is compromised: Even if we choose to make connecting a wallet necessary for voters and have them make the vote call from the client, the transaction can still be linked to their wallet address, which is exactly what we are trying to avoid with our anonymous voting flow.
+  2. User anonymity is compromised: Even if we choose to make connecting a wallet mandatory for voters and have them make the vote call from the client, the transaction can still be linked to their wallet address, through which it can be further linked to them, which is exactly what we are trying to avoid with our anonymous voting flow.
 Using the backend as a middle layer to send proofs, we use a common private key to send proofs for all users.
 This way, the transaction will only be linked to the common wallet and not the user, resulting in true user anonymity.

 #### Why did I choose to exclude user KYC and have the election admin approve users manually?
   1. The scope of our application should initially be small organizations, communities, etc. Here, the verification requirements can vary greatly for different types of users, and this cannot be anyways covered by basic KYC all the time.